goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 ### Step 1

-Under _Property Mappings_, create a _Scope Mapping_.
+Under _Customization_ -> _Property Mappings_, create a _Scope Mapping_.
 Give it a name like "OIDC-Scope-VMware-vCenter".
 Set the scope name to `openid` and the expression to the following

 ```python
 return {